aocoronel/eureka-sh/README.md

 ## Usage

-The first time you use `eureka.sh` it's required to use the `-s` option to setup the configuration.
+The first time you use `eureka` it's required to use the `-s` option to setup the configuration.
 The configuration file lives at `$HOME/.local/share/eureka.conf` by default.
 After setting the configuration.
-At least one argument is required in order to use `eureka.sh`.
+At least one argument is required in order to use `eureka`.

 You may combine arguments with the `-p` for managing a private repository (do not pull changes).